 Be our guest for the 82nd annual Tulip Time celebration!
 This family-friendly event May 4-6, 2017 features parades, Dutch costumes and demonstrations, performances, a craft and vendor fair, quilt and flower shows, and beautiful tulip gardens!
 All of these activities are set in picturesque Pella, IA, a charming Dutch community with parks and architecture reminiscent of historic Netherlands. http://www.pella.org/visit-pella/tulip-time/

 RAGBRAI.
 Ragbrai was started many years ago (about 1973) by two newspaper reporters at the Des Moines Register.
 RAGBRAI or the Register's Annual Great Bike Ride Across Iowa has become a large and prominent event in the cycling community.
-The week long event begins with dipping your wheels in the Missouri river which forms the western border of the state and follows a different scenic route each year.
-At the end of the week, cyclers dip their wheels in the Mississippi river which forms the eastern border of the state.
+The week long event begins with dipping your wheels in the Missouri river which forms the western border of the state and the route takes riders through a different journey each year.
+At the end of the week, riders dip their wheels in the Mississippi river which forms the eastern border of the state.
 Each year, literally thousands of cyclers converge on Iowa for the event.
 They often bring families and support crews with them.
 In more recent years, it has become common for vehicles to travel the route following the cyclists.
 At each nightly stop, the host town becomes a sort of boondocker's mecca for a day or two.
-This year's dates are July 23-29, 2017 and the route will cross the northern part of the state.
 If you have ever ridden a bicycle, you should watch the Ragbrai riders roll through an Iowa town just once. more info at http://ragbrai.com/